 Other ventures: Kolkata-born chef Anand has invested in multiple other restaurants in his adopted Bangkok over the last few years, including his casual beer and burger spot Meatlicious, the Sühring twins’ eponymous German restaurant, new tofu omakase restaurant Mihara Tofuten, and Gaa and Wet, both ventures from Gaggan alumni.

 NB: Gaggan closed on August 24, 2019.
-The restaurant was eligible to be part of The World’s 50 Best Restaurants at the time of voting as such plans were only made public after the list was published, therefore Gaggan will remain a part of the list until 2020.
+The restaurant was eligible to be part of The World’s 50 Best Restaurants at the time of voting as such plans were only made public after the list was published, therefore Gaggan will remain a part of the list until a new edition is published.